Skip to main content

 By Stephen C. Schultz

-The sky was overcast and there was a crisp chill in the air.
-The roof tops of the neighboring houses all had the unmistakable white fluffy stuff so affectionately called snow.
-This would normally not be of any consequence at the foot of the 10,000 foot mountains.
-However, flowers were springing up, grass was turning green and we had already gotten used to warmer temperatures.
-Weather in these parts of the country can be a roller coaster at best.
+The sky was overcast, and there was a crisp chill in the air.
+The rooftops of the neighboring houses were covered in the unmistakable white, fluffy stuff so affectionately called snow.
+This would normally not be of any consequence at the foot of the 10,000-foot mountains.
+However, flowers were beginning to bloom, the grass was turning green, and we had already grown accustomed to warmer temperatures.
+Weather in this part of the country can be a roller coaster at best.

-So, I stepped out of my car and into the wind.
-I made my way to the door of my office.
-I walked past the reception desk and Andrea caught my eye and motioned me over.
-She said there was someone on the phone line that wanted more information about our Wilderness Therapy Program.
-She asked if I would be willing to speak with this person.
+As I stepped out of my car and into the wind, I made my way to the door of my office.
+I walked past the reception desk, where Andrea caught my eye and motioned me over.
+She mentioned that someone was on the phone seeking more information about our Wilderness Therapy Program and asked if I would be willing to speak with them.

-Andrea transferred the call to my cell phone and I introduced myself.
-The lady calling mentioned she was from Arizona and had watched some of the video’s about RedCliff Acsent on YouTube.
-This type of therapeutic intervention intrigued her and she decided to call.
-She had a number of questions that she was asking me.
-There were questions about length of stay, how much it costs and what the therapy was like.
-There were some questions about family involvement and the food the kids eat.
-We talked about weekend camping and how powerful that can be and the differences between RedCliff Ascent and an adventure weekend experience.
+Andrea transferred the call to my cell phone, and I introduced myself.
+The caller, a woman from Arizona, mentioned that she had watched some videos about RedCliff Ascent on YouTube.
+This type of therapeutic intervention intrigued her, so she decided to call.
+She had several questions, including the length of stay, the cost, and the nature of the therapy.
+She also asked about family involvement and the food the kids eat.
+We discussed weekend camping, how powerful that experience can be, and the differences between RedCliff Ascent and an adventure weekend program.

 “What kind of training does your staff have?”

-I shared with her some answers that can be found on the employment website for RedCliff Ascent called Wilderness Work.
-If you have an interest in working with teens and helping families improve their relationships, then this career may be of interest to you.
+I provided her with some answers that can also be found on the employment website for RedCliff Ascent, called Wilderness Work.
+If you have an interest in working with teens and helping families improve their relationships, this career path may be of interest to you.
 Check it out!

 Comments